marink2/lumipy/README.md

-# lumipy
+# 🕯 lumipy

-A collection of python functions for generating spectra.
+A collection of python based functions for generating spectra.